Do you know the 5 common outsourcing questions business owners ask?

 - Set weekly progress report meetings

-- Create a worker report shared by you and your freelancer where you can log in and see what they’ve been accomplishing at any time
+- Create a worker report shared by you and the freelancer where you can log in and see what they’ve been accomplishing at any time

 - Set a schedule for a task to be completed